jahidulpabelislam/contribution-counters/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/jahidulpabelislam/contribution-counters/badge?style=flat-square)](https://www.codefactor.io/repository/github/jahidulpabelislam/contribution-counters)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/b6f7e38aec0c4a8999cd763f73e55a45)](https://app.codacy.com/app/jahidulpabelislam/counters.js?utm_source=github.com&utm_medium=referral&utm_content=jahidulpabelislam/counters.js&utm_campaign=Badge_Grade_Settings)

-A Node module to get the total commit's and repo's a user has contributed to.
+Have you ever wanted to find out how many repos/projects you've contributed to and with how many commits?
+Well, now you can easily do so with this simple to use module!

-This contribution counter is for 3 VCS's: GitHub, Bitbucket &amp; GitLab.
+This contribution counter is for 3 VCSs: GitHub, Bitbucket &amp; GitLab and is achieved via each of their API's and access tokens.

+## Instructions

-## Install
+### Install

-1. Locally `npm install contribution-counters@1.0.0 --save`
+1. Locally: `npm install contribution-counters@1.0.0 --save`

-2. Globally `npm install contribution-counters@1.0.0 --global`
+2. Globally: `npm install contribution-counters@1.0.0 --global`

-## Using module
+### Using module

 1. Import the necessary counter like so:

     `const { GitHub } = require("contribution-counters");`

-2. Set up configuration for the selected counter
+2. Set up a configuration for the selected counter

-    The configuration for all is an object with the following properties (all available on all API's):
+    The configuration for all is an object with the following properties (all available on all APIs):

     * `username`: Your username (string:required)
     * `accessToken`: A access token for the user used above (string:required)